 You get the point, he was really freakin' good.
 In fact, here's a list of the awards he won while in college:

-Nguyen, a National Football Foundation Hall of Famer, carried that success into the NFL even though he was undersized.
-The Dallas Cowboys selected him in the third round of the 1999 NFL Draft, and played in 90 games over seven seasons under head coaches Chan Gailey, Dave Campo and Bill Parcells.
+Nguyen, a College Football Hall of Famer, carried that success into the National Football League even though he was undersized.
+The Dallas Cowboys selected him in the third round of the 1999 NFL Draft, and he played in 90 games over seven seasons under head coaches Chan Gailey, Dave Campo and Bill Parcells.

 Neck and knee injuries cut Nguyen's career short, but he finished 10th on the Cowboys all-time tackles list (516) and led the team in that category three different seasons.
 He also added four forced fumbles, six sacks and seven interceptions.

 However, it's what Nguyen has done since retiring that makes him one of the more intriguing former players in recent memory.